-Imagine you are planning to sell your car.
+For example, imagine you are planning on selling your car.
 It’s a fully restored classic that you’ve been working on as an investment.
 You take it out for one last spin when you are suddenly hit by a speeding driver.
 This car is not only damaged, but it has also lost value.

 Most of us are aware that insurance is there to cover the cost of damage to your car.
 It pays for repairs, provides a rental car, helps with medical bills, and more.
 If you are worried about the overall loss of your car’s value, there is another benefit.
 A diminished value claim can help recoup the lost value of your vehicle.

 In Oklahoma, You Have Two Years to File For a Diminished Value Claim.

 This should give you time to make sure that the car has gone down in price.
 Even with repairs, there could be lasting damage.
 When repairs have gone perfectly, you could still discover that simply based on the car’s accident history, its value has dropped.